Spencer Torkelson Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Spencer Torkelson (.391 on-base percentage in past 10 games, 81 points above season-long percentage), take on starting pitcher Lance Lynn and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.391 on-base percentage in past 10 games, 82 points above season-long percentage), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.

-He strung together two hits (going 2-for-3 with an RBI) in his last game against the White Sox.
+In his last game he had a hitless showing (0-for-3) against the White Sox.

 Spencer Torkelson Game Info & Props vs. the White Sox